tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 You will notice that the first part of the code for the `doAuthRedirect()` method checks the `tableau.authPurpose` enum before selecting the client ID to use.
 The conditional check is because you might have two different client IDs for the web data connector: one for Tableau Desktop and one for Tableau Server.
 The reason for multiple client IDs is that some OAuth services limit the number of access tokens that can be granted at a time.
 This is to avoid situations where a Tableau Desktop user who wants to add a web data connector ends up taking an access token away from a web data connector that is used in a workbook on Tableau Server.
 For more information, see [Authentication]({{ site.baseurl }}/docs/wdc_authentication.html#auth-purpose).

-The second part of the `doAuthRedirect()` method builds the URL to send to the Foursquare to obtain the authorization code.
+The second part of the `doAuthRedirect()` method builds the URL to send to Foursquare to obtain the authorization code.
 This request includes the client ID and the redirect URI that are declared in the configuration section of this file.
 The redirect URI is our local web server `http://localhost:3333/redirect`.
 Notice also that the request includes `response_type=code`.
 This indicates that the request is for an authorization code.
 The web server has the client secret and will use the client secret and the authorization code to acquire the access token.

 ## Add code to help with the OAuth requests